 By Janice Francisco, CEO, Principal Innovation Consultant, Facilitator and Coach, BridgePoint Effect, and Chair and Advisor to the Conference Board of Canada’s Council on Commercialization and Innovation

 Recently I was invited to Ottawa, Canada to help Innovation, Science and Economic Development Canada review and improve a series of Innovation Skills profiles.
 These profiles were developed through research conducted with industry, academia and government by the Conference Board of Canada.

 The question of how to develop innovation skills was top-of-mind for close to forty participants from across Canada.
 We shared one thing in common: we are all passionate about improving innovation outcomes in our country.
-In an earlier blog, I wrote about the challenges Canada is facing in its innovation performance.
+In another blog, I wrote about the challenges Canada is facing in its innovation performance.

 The reality is this: for Canada to increase its innovation performance, our businesses need to improve theirs.
 It’s people who innovate, and so, one of the best ways to increase a business’ innovation performance is to lift the innovation skills within the organization.